How many hours per week do you spend on your salon’s Instagram?

 First, you’ll want to convert your salon Instagram profile into a business one.
 It’s free and straightforward to do.
 Just follow the steps lined out by Instagram here.

-By converting your profile into a business profile, you’ll be able to add more useful information to your bio (like phone number, address etc.).
+By converting your profile into a business profile, you can add useful information to your bio (like phone number, address, etc.).
 This is not possible with a regular profile.

 On top, you’ll get access to statistics about your profile.
-This allows you to track how many people are viewing your profile and content which gives you more insight into what content is working for you and not.
+This allows you to track how many people view your profile and content, giving you more insight into what content is working for you and what is not.

 2. Add & Update Your Profile Information

-Before we get to how you write your salon Instagram bio copy, let’s make sure you have all the other information set up on your profile.
+Before we discuss how to write your bio copy, please ensure you have all the other information on your profile.

 Your Salon Profile Picture

-I would recommend you use your salon logo as a profile picture.
+I recommend using your salon logo as a profile picture.
 If you have any other recognizable symbol that represents your business, you can also use that.
-This will help you build up your salon brand as you interact and comment on others’ content.
+This will help you build up your salon brand as you interact with and comment on others’ content.

-I’ve seen some salons using hair pictures or staff pictures.
-The problem is that it’s very difficult to see what it is as the icon is so small on Instagram.
-The only case where I would consider something other than your logo is if you’re building your own name as a brand vs. a salon.
+I’ve seen some salons use hair pictures or staff pictures.
+The problem is that it’s very difficult to see what it is, as the icon is so small on Instagram.
+The only case where I would consider something other than your logo is if you’re building your name as a brand rather than a salon.
 In that case, you can, of course, go with a picture of yourself.

 Salon Username & Name

-Your username, as well as the name, is what is searchable on Instagram when people are looking for you, so make sure you use your salon name in your Instagram name.
+Your username and name are searchable on Instagram when people are looking for you, so make sure you use your salon name in your Instagram name.

-I would also include what type of salon you run as part of your name as well as the city your salon is based.
-The reason I’d also include the type of salon in the name is that this is the only piece of information that is visible in search results without going into your profile to see your full salon Instagram bio.
+I would also include the type of salon you run as part of your name and the city where your salon is based.
+I’d include the type of salon in the name because this is the only information visible in search results without going into your profile to see your full salon Instagram bio.
 So you want to give as much relevant information as you can.

 Here’s an example of what a nail salon’s Instagram name and username could look like.